kpnnkmp/crinkles.dev/src/writing/the-mythical-magical-button.md

 </button>
 ```

-No on to the CSS for the button.
+Now on to the CSS for the button.
 To keep it lean, I am focusing on the (custom) properties related to the scope of this post.
 But the codepen at the bottom of this article gives you all the styles.

 We start with the introduction of the API of the class.
 Developers are meant to change this list of custom properties.
 You will see that an underscore prepends all properties.
 This is just a code-style thing to say that these are “internal” properties.
 We do not mean to change these properties, or we will change them through other CSS classes later.